Week Two: Oil Pump Jacks, the Enchanted Highway and the Land Before Time

 Bijke: I’m not allowed in the grass and have to walk on the sidewalk.
 M said, there was a sign that read, Rattlesnakes!
 Stay On The Sidewalk!

 After lunch the sky darkened and soon it rained followed by hail.
 We noticed the mountain range in the distance on either side of the highway.
-We turned on the road to Yellowstone Park.
-The campground was just off the highway.
+We turned on the road to Yellowstone Park and found the campground just off the highway.
 We had a great spot with a view of the snow capped mountains.

 On Wednesday, we explored Livingston.
 We noticed casinos at every street corner, just like the Tim Hortons In Ontario.
 We walked a beautiful trail along the Yellowstone River.
 The fast rushing water attracted Bijke and Albert had his hands full to prevent him from jumping in.